elastic/support-diagnostics/README.md

  - Locate the [latest release](https://github.com/elastic/support-diagnostics/releases/latest)
  - Select the zip file labeled support-diagnostic-XX.XX.XX-dist.zip to download the binary files. **_Do not select the zip or tar files labeled: 'Source code'._** These do not contain compiled runtimes and will generate errors if you attempt to use the scripts contained in them.
  - Unzip the downloaded file into the directory you intend to run from.
-This can be on the same host as the as the Elasticsearch or Logstash host you wish to interrogate, or on a remote server or workstation.
+This can be on the same host as the as the Elasticsearch, Kibana or Logstash host you wish to interrogate, or on a remote server or workstation.
 You can also run it from within a Docker container(see further instructions down for generating an image).

  ### Building From Source